-Food on board Otra Vida is vegetarian.
-We make most food from scratch – bread, granola, salsa, pancakes, hummus, tortillas/chapatis, salad dressings, flat pasta, pizza, mayonnaise, most sauces and curries, etc. Pre-prepared foods are rarely used.
+Food on board Otra Vida is vegan.
+We make most food from scratch – bread, granola, salsa, pancakes, hummus, tortillas/chapatis, salad dressings, arepas, flat pasta, pizza, most sauces and curries, etc. Pre-prepared foods are almost never used.

 I enjoy cooking and am happy to cook most meals.
 I am also happy when others cook – bring your recipes, share the stories associated with them, and gift the experience of new dishes to others.

+Occasionally, if something locally available is especially notable, we may eat vegetarian food (e.g. excellent artisanal cheese).
 Very rarely, for example if we are gifted something by a fishing boat and it would be offensive to refuse their generosity, we may cook non vegetarian food on board.
-Also, sometimes my dog is on board, and her food does include animal products.
+Also, for clarity, our dog´s food does include animal products.

 What each person eats ashore is their personal choice.

-I’m personally interested in learning about yoghurt and cheese making, sprouting, vegan cooking, and expanding my limited knowledge of bread making, so if you have any of these skills please do share them.
+I’m personally interested in expanding my knowledge of vegan cooking and bread making, so if you have these skills please do share them.

 The boat has freshwater tanks containing 250 litres.
 Drinking and cooking typically consumes 2.5-4l water per person per day, meaning there is enough water for several weeks on board if we are all conscious of usage.
-Usually we refill from shore by bringing jerry cans of water back and forth in the dinghy, and sometimes by capturing rainwater.
+Usually we refill by capturing rainwater using the hard bimini, and occasionally by bringing jerry cans of water back and forth in the dinghy.

 Showering uses a relatively large amount of water.
 20 litres is typical for one person showering.
 In a warm climate, we normally bathe by swimming in the sea or taking a saltwater shower on deck.
 Towelling off removes almost all the salt, and most people find this OK.
 For some a freshwater rinse is essential for skin or hair comfort, and if this is the case for you please limit your rinsing to the minimum.